Banknotes of the Romanian leu: 1996–2000 issue

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 New, upgraded banknotes were introduced in which two new denominations were introduced: 50,000 and 100,000 Lei.
 The 50,000 Lei had two variants with minimal graphical changes and the new 50,000 from 2000 had a tilting security feature at the violin, just like the 100,000 with the leaves.
-The 10,000 Lei received a colour changing symbol, the first to be introduced in Romania.
+The 10,000 Lei received a colour changing strip, the first to be introduced in Romania.